 Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

-Manually Auditing Your Google Tag Manager Implementation
+Manually Auditing Google Tag Manager [3-Point Checklist]

-Some of the auditing activities you will have to carry out include:
+The three main auditing activities you will have to carry out include:

 - Validating and checking container tags